jayfoss/ASLAN/README.md

 - YAML and TOML are messy with too many special or control characters to escape
 - Markdown is tricky to structure and has a lot of special characters to escape

+***This is a working spec document at the moment and is subject to change based on incoming feedback***

 ## Specification
 ASLAN files SHOULD have the extension `.llm` or `.aslan`.